How does the book publication process work?

 Once my book project is complete, who owns the rights?

 You do.
 You, as the author, own all rights to your work.
 If an agent or editor approaches you and offers to re-publish your book, you are free to enter into a contract with them.

 The time required depends on the form your manuscript is in when we receive it.
-Handwritten, typewritten, or audio files will need to be converted to computer files before book design can begin.
+Handwritten, typewritten, or audio files will need to be converted to digital files before book design can begin.
 If your manuscript is already in a computer file format and needs only to be proofread, then it generally takes about month to secure the required book registrations, design the text, and produce options for the book cover.
 If it takes two or three drafts to incorporate text changes, then add a few weeks.
 Printing and delivery of the books takes another three to four weeks.
 We suggest you realistically plan on three to four months from start to finish.

 That answer will be determined during our initial free consultation or during the production process, depending on your individual goals.
 We can accommodate any size print run from 25 copies to 10,000 (or more).